jaylynch/ios-cookiecheck-js/README.md

 * A lightweight, vanilla JS file (No need for jQuery, etc.)
 * Display a fullscreen overlay preventing users with cookies disabled from interacting with the site
 * Points them to an Apple page with instructions for configuring the appropriate settings.

-Perhaps not the gentlest fix in the world but for plenty of sites it's better than attempting to let them do anything without cookies.
+* Perhaps not the gentlest 'fix' in the world but for plenty of sites it's better than attempting to let them do anything without cookies.

 ## Compatibility